fusion-energy/neutronics_material_maker/README.md

 ## Usage - hot pressurised Material

 For several materials within the collection the temperature and the pressure impacts the density of the material.
 The neutronics_material_maker adjusts the density to take temperature and the pressure into account when appropriate.
+Densities are caluclated either by an material specific formula (for example [FLiBe](https://github.com/ukaea/neutronics_material_maker/blob/adding_other_code_support/neutronics_material_maker/data/multiplier_and_breeder_materials.json)) or using [CoolProps](https://pypi.org/project/CoolProp/) (for example[coolants](https://github.com/ukaea/neutronics_material_maker/blob/adding_other_code_support/neutronics_material_maker/data/multiplier_and_breeder_materials.json))

 ```python
 import neutronics_material_maker as nmm